JineshPatel1/cloudresume/README.md

 Storage Account Static Website URL : https://jineshkumar.z13.web.core.windows.net/

 # CI/CD using [Github Actions](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions)

-CI/CD solution by Github works out perfect for my resume.
+CI/CD solution by Github Actions works perfect for my resume.
 With every commit or change in the Resume, Workflow automatically trigger merge of the updated file to Azure Storeage Blob "$web" (Azure Static Website Location) reflects on CDN (Content Delivery Network) endpoint and updates as well and reflects on Custom Domain with SSL (HTTPS) enabled.

-This article helped simplied the Github Action Part https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions
+Just needed .yaml workflow file needs to be created in proper format (Resource below) This article helped understanding the .yaml file and creation of the workflow.
+(Easy once you undertand the workflow) https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions